-I’m 25 years old with a bachelor’s degree in Social Work.
+I’m 25 years old (at the time of this post in 2015) with a bachelor’s degree in Social Work.
 Originally from Florida, I attended high school in Georgia and college in Nebraska.
 I love language and culture.
 I’ve been to 9 countries, including Mexico, United Kingdom (England, Scotland, Wales), Italy, France, Finland, Sweden, Nicaragua, Panama, and the Bahamas.
 I speak an intermediate level of Spanish with some basic knowledge of Finnish.
 I can read the Korean & Arabic “alphabets.”
 I have been in love with books since I was three.
 At one point, I was an avid writer.
 I consider “Written English” my first language.
 The world is a beautiful place in written word—in speech, it seems to be lacking.

 I was working in Lincoln, Nebraska resettling refugees (mostly from Myanmar and Iraq with occasional refugees from Iran, Afghanistan, and Cuba) for 3 years until my boss decided to target me and accuse me of things I never did.